Forsand (village)

-Forsand is a village in Sandnes Municipality in Rogaland county, Norway.
-The village is located along the Høgsfjorden, at the mouth of the 42 km long Lysefjorden, on the southern side of the fjord.
-The Lysefjord Bridge is located just northeast of Forsand village and it crosses the Lysefjorden, connecting it to the small village of Oanes which sits on the north side of the fjord.
+Forsand is a village in the burough of Forsand in Sandnes, Norway.
+The village is located along the Høgsfjord, at the mouth of the 42 km long Lysefjord, on the southern side of the fjord.
+The Lysefjord Bridge is located just northeast of the village and it crosses the Lysefjorden, connecting it to the small village of Oanes which sits on the north side of the fjord.
 The village of Høle is located across the Høgsfjorden to the west.
 Høle is connected to Forsand-Oanes by a regular ferry connection.